 Lower tyre pressure

-You can run tubeless tyres at lower pressures, typically dropping 5 to 10 psi from that you’d run with a tubed setup.
+You can run tubeless tyres at lower pressures, typically dropping 5 to 10psi from what you’d run with a tubed setup.
 That’s because there’s no risk of pinch flats if you run over a rock or other bump in the road.
 The ability to run lower pressures further improves comfort, too.

 As well as avoiding pinch flats, the sealant in a tubeless tyre protects against smaller punctures, often sealing the hole with minimal loss of pressure in the tyre.
 So hunting for those pin-prick holes in your tyre is a thing of the past.